department-of-veterans-affairs/vets-website/content/pages/social-work-services.md

 - **Struggling with problems like depression, sadness, stress, anxiety, PTSD, drinking or drug use.** We can offer counseling and work with you and your health care team to create a treatment plan.
 - **Dealing with end-of-life issues.** We can help you make decisions about life support, organ donation, and other issues and communicate these decisions to your family and your health care team.

-These are just some examples.
-If you have any questions or problems, feel free to ask for an appointment with a VA social worker.
+If you don't see your needs on the list, don't worry.
+You can contact a VA social worker any time.
 We'll help you or connect you with the right person to help.

 </div>